 The New Mexico Early Childhood Tribal Advisory Coalition (NMECTAC) engaged with Tribal communities throughout 2024 to address their priorities and concerns.
-Key activities included providing input on the FOCUS redesign, advising on the implementation of Child Care and Development Fund (CCDF) rule changes, and enhancing collaboration with the Early Childhood Education and Care Advisory Council through regular participation in its meetings.
+Key activities included providing input on the FOCUS redesign, advising on the development of the Child Care and Development Fund (CCDF) state plan, and enhancing collaboration with the Early Childhood Education and Care Advisory Council through regular participation in its meetings.